-Reviewed by Daniel Barbiero (Diritti Riservati - Pubblicato da Daniel Barbiero 15:18)
+Reviewed by Daniel Barbiero (Diritti Riservati - Pubblicato da Daniel Barbiero a 15:18)

 Percorsi Musicali: Pensieri sulla musica contemporanea